kompleksanda/controlsage/README.md

     ```
     This will start the Genkit flow server, typically on `http://localhost:4000`.
 Your Next.js app will communicate with this server for AI functionality.

+---

+### Installation & Setup (Docker)

+If you have Docker installed, you can build and run the application in a container.

+1.  **Build the Docker image**
+    From the root of the project directory, run the following command:
+    ```sh
+    docker build -t controlsage .
+    ```

+2.  **Run the Docker container**
+    Once the image is built, run it with the following command.
+This will start the application and map port 3000 from the container to your local machine.
+    ```sh
+    docker run -p 3000:3000 controlsage
+    ```

+3.  **Access the application**
+    You can now access the application in your browser at `http://localhost:3000`.

+    **Note on AI Features:** The Docker container runs the production build of the Next.js app, which communicates with Genkit flows directly on the server side.
+Ensure that any required API keys (e.g., for Google AI) are available as environment variables in your deployment environment.

 ## Application Structure

 - `src/app/`: Main application pages using the Next.js App Router.